davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 behaviour can be forced by `-Clink-self-contained=true`, but is force-enabled for some targets and inferred for others.

-Rust can start to ship `rust-self-contained` components for any targets which need it.
+Rust will ship `rust-self-contained` components for any targets which need it.
 These components will contain the special object files normally included in `rust-std`, and will be distributed for all tiers of targets.
 While generally these objects are specific to the architecture and C runtime (CRT)